 | Decisions made (8 years) | ~12 (rebalancing only) | ~190 |

-To my surprise, even within Portfolio B, the names I added to mechanically — the ones I bought as part of an automatic dollar-cost-average schedule — outperformed the names I "researched and chose."
-The smaller subset of B that was mechanical did roughly +73%, while the truly active subset did about +44%.
-The active half of the active sleeve lost to the index by a wide margin.
+Notably, even within Portfolio B, the names added mechanically — bought as part of an automatic dollar-cost-average schedule — tend to outperform the names "researched and chosen."
+In this example, the mechanical subset of B does roughly +73%, while the truly active subset does about +44%.
+The active half of the active sleeve loses to the index by a wide margin.

 Three reasons, in order of magnitude.

 Concentration penalty.
-Portfolio B held five to seven names at any given time.
-Even with reasonable picks, one of those names dropped 60% in 2022 and never recovered.
-The same drop, in a portfolio of 4,000 names, would have been a rounding error.
+Portfolio B holds five to seven names at any given time.
+Even with reasonable picks, if one of those names drops 60% and never recovers, it dents the whole sleeve.
+The same drop, in a portfolio of 4,000 names, would be a rounding error.

 Behavioral drift.
-Across 190 manual decisions, I made a handful of bad ones — selling a position into a panic that bounced back, holding a position past a fundamental change.
-I am not unusually undisciplined; the count of decisions itself was the problem.
-The index half made roughly twelve.
+Across roughly 190 manual decisions, an investor will make a handful of bad ones — selling into a panic that bounces back, holding past a fundamental change.
+It does not take unusual indiscipline; the sheer count of decisions is the problem.
+The index half makes about twelve.

-Dividend reinvestment, automated, was mechanical and fast.
-Every dollar of dividend got reinvested at the next-available price.
-In Portfolio B, dividends accumulated as cash and I batched them — sometimes letting cash sit for weeks while I tried to decide which name to add to.
-Those weeks were drag.
+Automated reinvestment is mechanical and fast.
+Every dollar of dividend gets reinvested at the next-available price.
+In Portfolio B, dividends accumulate as cash and get batched — sometimes sitting for weeks while the investor decides which name to add to.
+Those weeks are drag.

 The hardest argument against an active strategy is not that it underperforms.
 It is that the underperformance is mostly your own fault, and you cannot stop being yourself.

 The big number is the return.
 The small number is the hours spent.
-Across eight years I conservatively spent 200 hours managing Portfolio B — reading 10-Ks, monitoring earnings, deciding when to buy or trim.
-Across the same period Portfolio A took maybe fifteen hours, mostly the annual rebalance.
+Over eight years, conservatively, managing Portfolio B takes around 200 hours — reading 10-Ks, monitoring earnings, deciding when to buy or trim.
+Over the same period Portfolio A takes maybe fifteen hours, mostly the annual rebalance.

-If I value my time at $40/hour — well below my freelance writing rate, which is the relevant comparable — that is $8,000 of opportunity cost.
-Portfolio B underperformed by $6,120 in raw terms and took $8,000 of my time to do it.
+Value that time at even $40/hour and the gap widens by another $8,000 of opportunity cost.
+Portfolio B underperforms by $6,120 in raw terms and consumes $8,000 of time to do it.

 One small footnote about reinvestment.
-The single switch that probably mattered most across Portfolio A's life was the default to "reinvest dividends."
+The single switch that matters most across Portfolio A's life is the default to "reinvest dividends."
 Every broker offers this; you tick a box once.
 It is the closest thing to free outperformance available to a retail investor over a multi-decade window.
 If your dividends are sitting as cash in a brokerage account right now, tick the box this week.